Valuative independence and cluster theta reciprocity: Introduction

 The possibility of strict inequality here (which can happen if the highest-order poles or lowest-order zeroes cancel with each other) means that functions $f_j$ which are \textit{not} sections of a line bundle $\s{L}$ might combine to yield a function which \textit{is} a section of $\s{L}$.
 VIT says that this issue does not happen for theta functions on cluster varieties.

-\begin{cor} Let $U$ be a cluster variety with partial compactification $Y$ and $D=Y\setminus U$ an anticanonical divisor.
-Whenever the theta functions form an additive basis\footnote{The theta functions at least yield an additive basis for $\Gamma(U,\s{O}_U)$ whenever the full Fock-Goncharov conjecture holds.
+\begin{cor} Let $U$ be a cluster variety with partial compactification $Y$ and $D=Y\setminus U$ an anticanonical divisor such that the distinguished volume form of $U$ has a simple pole along each component of $D$.\footnote{The distinguished volume form is given (up to sign) on each cluster $\Spec \kk[M]$ by $d\log x^{e_1} \wedge \ldots \wedge d\log x^{e_d}$ for any basis $e_1,\ldots,e_d$ of $M$.
+The components of $D$ correspond to elements of $U^{\trop}(\Z)$ as in \cite[Def.
+1.7]{GHK3}.
+Equivalently, valuations along components of $D$ correspond to valuations along toric boundary divisors of the clusters.} Whenever the theta functions form an additive basis\footnote{The theta functions at least yield an additive basis for $\Gamma(U,\s{O}_U)$ whenever the full Fock-Goncharov conjecture holds.
 Some conditions ensuring this are given in \cite[Prop.
 0.14]{GHKK}.} for $\Gamma(U,\s{O}_U)$, some subset will form an additive basis for $\Gamma(Y,\s{O}_Y)$.
-Moreover, for any line bundle $\s{L}$ supported on $D$, there exists a convex polyhedron $P\subset M_{\R}$ such that $\{\vartheta_m|m\in P\cap M\}$ forms an additive basis for $\Gamma(Y,\s{L})$. \end{cor}
+Moreover, for any line bundle $\s{L}$ supported on $D$, there exists a convex polyhedron $P\subset M_{\R}$ such that $\{\vartheta_m\,|\,m\in P\cap M\}$ forms an additive basis for $\Gamma(Y,\s{L})$. \end{cor}

 For the final claim, consider $\s{L}=\s{O}_Y(\sum_i a_i D_i)$ with $D_i$ corresponding to primitive $n_i\in U(\Z^{\min})$.
 The polytope $P$ is given by

 As previously noted, theta reciprocity says that $\val_{n_i}=\vartheta_{n_i}^{\trop}$, and this is convex integral piecewise-linear.
 So $P$ is indeed a convex polyhedron.